This is a guide covering Adobe Lightroom presets.

 These electronic filters have notable disadvantages, especially with regards to consistency.
 By saying consistency, I mean the results on the detail, (not on the filter) will differ.

-For example, if you take 5 photos from a variety of angles, and lighting, then simply slap a filter on it, the results will become inconsistent between photos.
-Some will look good, some average and some will just look bad.
+For example, if you take 5 photos from a variety of angles, and lighting, then simply slap a filter on them, the results will become inconsistent between photos.
+Some will look good, some average, and some will just look bad.

 But, filters from Instagram or Snapchat may be your best choice if you are in a rush and the photo is only used for personal purposes.